ndstech/4g-data-import/README.md

-### Modified version of [timescaledb-parallel-copy](https://github.com/timescale/timescaledb-parallel-copy) for specific purpose
+### Modified version of [timescaledb-parallel-copy](https://github.com/timescale/timescaledb-parallel-copy) for LTE hourly data

 #### How to install